 According to the Geocaching.com website, Geocaching is "a worldwide game of hiding and seeking treasure."
 For a great video and other introductory material, visit their Getting Started page, watch What is Geocaching? video, and read on...

 Our definition is slightly different.
 While geocaching truly is a worldwide game, there is little treasure involved, unless you call fast-food toys, stickers, or small coins treasure.
-And though they're sometimes frustrating, the most common sized geocache in our part of the U.S. is the infamous "micro," which is too small to hide any treasure in at all.
-But you will quickly find that geocaching is just the kind of fun that gifted minds enjoy.
+And though they're sometimes frustrating, the most common sized geocache in our part of the U.S. is the infamous "micro," which is too small to contain treasure in at all.
+But you will quickly find that geocaching is just the kind of fun that gifted minds of all ages enjoy.

-We call geocaching a worldwide hide-and-seek game.
-First someone hides a cache, a small, medium or large container hidden for others to find, or defines a geological location that folks need to visit and take a photo of or provide other information about to prove they were at the right spot.
+We call geocaching a global hide-and-seek game.
+First someone hides a cache -- a small, medium or large container hidden for others to find -- or defines a geological location that folks will visit and take a photo of or provide other information about to prove they were at the right spot.
 That person or team makes up a set of clues that include the latitude and longitude of the location... which sounds like a giveaway clue, but that location is often just the starting place for the hunt.
 Then the cache information is posted on the Geocaching.com website, and it becomes available to everyone who wants to try and find the cache.
-So far, over 5 million players have placed over 1.6 million (yes, Million!) caches worldwide so the caches are already out there.
+So far, over 5 million players have placed over 2 million (yes, Million!) caches worldwide... there are sure to be caches wherever you look.

 Geocaching has a lot going for it.
 First, it gets the computer-addict kids (and even parents!) off the computer and out of doors.
 Yes, that includes me - the ultimate computer-addicted mom - as well as our kids.
 It doesn't matter if you live in the city, the suburbs or out in the boonies, in the U.S. or any other country, there are likely geocaches near you.
 Second, geocaching is free.
 While it's best to have some kind of GPS device, you can get started Geocaching with just a computer at home and Google Maps.
 Membership to Geocaching.com is also free.
 Later on you might choose upgrade to an inexpensive Premium Membership to the Geocaching website... you'll have access to special "premium member" caches, learn about new caches in your area immediately upon publication so you can be "first to find," be able to get travel routes full of caches for your road trips, and more.